amazebasics/TrialSnake/README.md

 # Trial Snake

-**Trial Snake** is a classic Snake game developed using Anthropics's Claude, built with JavaScript, HTML, and CSS.
+**Trial Snake** is a classic Snake game developed using AI tools, initially with Anthropics's Claude and later continued with Google's Project IDX.
+The game is built with JavaScript, HTML, and CSS.
 This project demonstrates fundamental web development skills and serves as an engaging, interactive game.

 ## Features